Olethreutinae

 (NCBI-index: 1.869464)

 A very common leafroller in Europe and a minor pest for apple trees, among others, is the Triangle-marked Tortrix (Ancylis achatana).
-The forewing is reddish-brown to dark brown with two greyish-white to silvery-gray transverse bands.
+The forewing is reddish-brown to dark brown with two greyish-white to silvery-grey transverse bands.
 These two bands are connected by a thin line.
 A large dark brown triangular spot can be seen on the dorsum of the forewing.
-The flying period is from the end of May to September in one generation and the wingspan is 14-18mm.
+The flying period is from the end of May to September in one generation, and the wingspan is 14-18mm.
 The larvae spin or roll together leaves and feed within or nearby.
 Host plant: Hawthorn, Blackthorn, Apple, and Blackberry.
 Dutch name: Dwarsstreephaakbladroller.
 Frisian name:

 Flying period: